 Financial Conduct Authority

-The FCA took on regulation of CMCs in April 2019.
+The FCA took on regulation of certain CMCs in April 2019.

 In a letter to CMC CEOs in November, the regulator flagged unclear fee structures as one of seven key “drivers of harm” it intends to remedy in the sector.